SqAtx/SuperMarioWorld/README.md

 - Jumps and friction with air
 - Sound and music management (Uncomment //StartLevelMusic(_event.m_string); in SoundEngine.cpp for music)
 - Level stored in an XML file
+- Mario dies if he falls in the hole

 What next ?
 - Collisions with level